saif-gitreps/Video-Sharing-App-Backend/README.md

 ## Features

-Our backend server offers the following features:

-- User authentication: Users can sign up, log in, and manage their accounts securely.
+- 🔒 **User Authentication:** Stateless Authentication with JWT.
+Users can sign up, log in, and manage their accounts securely.
-- Users can also subscribe to other channels or become a channel.
+- 📺 **Channel Subscription:** Users can subscribe to other channels or become a channel themselves.
-- Video upload: Users can upload videos to the platform using the Multer library.
+- 📤 **Video Upload:** Users can upload videos to the platform using the **Multer** library.
-- CRUD operations on videos: Users can create, read, update, and delete videos.
+- ✨ **CRUD Operations on Videos:** Users can create, read, update, and delete videos.
-- Uploaded videos, avatars, and cover-photos are stored publicly using Cloudinary.
+- ☁️ **Cloud Storage:** Uploaded videos, avatars, and cover photos are stored publicly using **Cloudinary**.
-- Playlist management: Users can create playlists, add videos, and manage playlist contents.
+- 📚 **Playlist Management:** Users can create playlists, add videos, and manage playlist content.
-- Community posts: Users can create posts, engage in discussions, and interact with other users' posts.
+- 💬 **Community Posts:** Users can create posts, engage in discussions, and interact with other users' posts.
-- Comments and likes: Users can comment on videos, and posts, and engage with content by liking them.
+- 💖 **Comments and Likes:** Users can comment on videos and posts, and engage with content by liking them.
-- Use of cookies and JWT for added security measures.
+- 🍪 **Security:** Utilizes cookies and JWT for enhanced security measures.

 ## Prerequisites